-You can use duck bill pliers to accomplish many tasks but their main purpose is to grip and twist wire.
-The flat wide jaws provide a larger surface area for gripping than needle nose pliers.
+The main purpose of duckbill pliers is to grip and twist wires and metal sheets but you can use them to complete many other tasks.
+Their flat wide jaws provide a larger surface area for gripping than needle nose pliers.

 In the motorsport and aviation industries, the duckbills are the second choice after safety wire pliers for lock wiring.
 Mechanics in these two industries use the pliers to twist safety wire on fasteners and hardware that need to be secured.
-Aircraft mechanics use the pliers to pull and bend cotter pins
+Aircraft mechanics also use them to pull and bend cotter pins.

 Since I am not a motorsport or aircraft mechanic, I use my duckbills for other tasks such as selecting and removing wires in the wiring harnesses of cars.
 I find them very effective at gripping wire strands without damaging the insulation.
 I also the pliers to grip and pull safety wire for reinforcing exhaust wrap.

 There are many other uses for the flat nose duck bill pliers.
 You can use them as fishing pliers to remove hooks from your catch or as substitutes for needlenose when you need strong and reliable gripping.